skjuhell/nd00333-capstone-master/starter_file/README.md

  - [Standout Suggestions](##standout)

 ## Problem Statement <a name="problem"></a>
-In this project we will consider a regression problem, i.e. a process where a model learns to predict a continuous value output for a given input data.
-We first apply AutoML where multiple models are trained to fit the training data.
-We then choose and save the best model, that is, the model with the best score.
-Secondly, we build a simple neural network consisting of two hidden layers.
-In particular, a keras model where we tune hyperparameters using HyperDrive.
+In this project, our primary objective is to address a regression problem—a scenario where a model is designed to learn and predict a continuous numerical output in response to input data.
+We commence by employing AutoML, wherein multiple models undergo training to ascertain their efficacy in fitting the provided training data.
+The model exhibiting the highest performance score is then selected and preserved as the optimal choice.

+Following this, we delve into the construction of a neural network featuring two hidden layers.
+This neural network is implemented using the Keras framework, and the hyperparameters are fine-tuned using HyperDrive to optimize its predictive capabilities.

 ## Dataset  <a name="dataset"></a>